bryanjjones/InSiTE/README.md

-                        location of annotation file(s) (bed/gff/gtf), must be same number of files as features specified --supress_csv         do not output csv file --supress_fasta       do not ouptput fasta file --supress_logo        do not output logo --append_summary      add summary metrics to summary.csv file
+                        location of annotation file(s) (bed/gff/gtf), must be same number of files as features specified --supress_csv         do not output csv file --supress_fasta       do not ouptput fasta file --supress_logo        do not output logo --append_summary      add summary metrics to summary.csv file -v, --verbose         verbose output and logging --supress_fasta       do not ouptput fasta file --supress_logo        do not output logo --append_summary      add summary metrics to summary.csv file